TobikoData/sqlmesh/docs/concepts/models/overview.md

 ### partitioned_by
 - Partitioned by is an optional property for engines such as Spark or Hive that support partitioning.
 Use this to add additional columns to the time column partition key.

+### tags
+- Tags are one or more labels used to organize your models.

 ## Macros
 Macros can be used for passing in paramaterized arguments such as dates, as well as for making SQL less repetitive.
 By default, SQLMesh provides several predefined macro variables that can be used.
 Macros are used by prefixing with the `@` symbol.
 For more information, refer to [macros](../macros.md).